-In considering the issues of overlapping sub-network boundaries, we note that one of the main potential advantages in allowing electrical boundaries to overlap is that a system restart service may provide services to more than one sub-network.
+In making this determination, the Panel also considered the possibility of allowing sub-network boundaries to overlap where one of the main potential advantages would be allowing a system restart service to provide services to more than one sub-network.
 This could provide efficiencies and have a possibility of lowering the overall cost of SRAS for the market.
 However, allowing electrical sub-network boundaries to overlap would likely affect operational procedures to restore an electrical sub-network in the event of black system conditions and would need to be assessed by AEMO and stakeholders on a sub-network by sub-network basis.
 These operational factors would need to be taken into consideration.